AtomLinter/linter-gcc/README.md

   "gccSuppressWarnings": true
 }
 ```
 Note that the include paths need to be separated by commas.
-If this file is present, it will override the settings you specified in the settings window.
+If this file is present, it will replace the settings you specified in the settings window.
+Relative paths (starting with ```.``` or ```..```) are expanded with respect to project root.

 Currently, this only works for the first project folder you have.
 The JSON file gets reloaded every time you add/remove a project folder.